-There remains to be mentioned the differentiation of common sense.
+There remain to be meanimentioned the differentiations of common sense.
 Far more than the sciences, common sense is divided into specialized departments.
 For every difference of geography, for every difference of occupation, for every difference of social arrangements, there is an appropriate variation of common sense.
-At a given place, in a given job, among a given group of people, a man can be at intelligent ease in every situation in which he is called upon to speak or act.
+At a given place, in a given job, among a given group of people, a man can be at maxm intelligent ease in every situati n in which he is called upon to speak or act.
 He always knows just what is up, just the right thing to say, just what needs to be done, just how to go about it.
 His experience has taken him through the cycle of eventualities that occur in his milieu.
-His intelligence has ever been alert.
+His incelligence has been ever alert.
 He has made his mistakes and from them he has learnt not to make them twice.
-He has developed the acumen that notices shifts away from the familiar routine, the poise that sizes them up before embarking on a course of action, the resourcefulness that hits upon the response that meets the new issue.
-He is an embodiment of the ideal of common sense, yet his achievement is relevant only to its environment.
-Put him among others in another place or at another job and, until they become familiar, until he has accumulated a fresh set of insights, he cannot avoid hasitancy and awkwardness.
-Once more he must learn his way about, catch on to the tricks of a new trade, discern in little signs the changing moods of those with whom he deals.
+He has developed the acumen that notices shifts away from the familiar routine, the poise that sizes them up before embarking on a course of action, the resourcefulness that hits upon the response that met meets the new issue.
+He is an embodiment of the somm ideal of common sense, yet his achievement is relevant only to its environment.
+Put him among others in another place or at another job and, until they become familiar, until he has accumulated a fresh set of insights, he cannot avoid hesitancy and awkwardness.
+Onee more he must learn his way about, catch on to the tricks of a new trade, discern in little signs the changing moods of chose with whom he deals.

+Such then, is the specialization of common sense, so that its verifies multiply with every difference of place and time.

 Such, then, is the specialization of common sense.
-At onco, it adapts individuals in every walk of life to the work they have chosen or the lot that has befallen them and, no less, it generates all those minute differences of viewpoint and mentality that separate men and women, old and young, town and country until, in the limit, one reaches the cumulative differences and mutual incomprehension of different strata of society, different nations, different civilizations, and different epochs of human history.
+At once, it adapts individuals in every walk of life to the work they have chosen or the lot that has befallen is them and, no less, it generates all those minute differences of viewpoint and mentality that separate men and women, old and young, town and country until, in the limit, one reaches the cumulative differences and mutual incomprehension of different strate of mass society, different nations, different civilizations, and different epocks of human history.

 We have been endeavoring to conceive the intellectual component in common sense.
-Our effort began from spontaneous questions, spontaneous accumulations of insights, spontaneous collaboration in testing and improving them.
-Next, there was formulated the central notion of a habitual but incomplete set of insights that was completed with appropriate variations in each concrete set of circumstances that called for speech or action.
-It was shown that such an intellectual development not only aimed at mastering the concrete and particular but also achieved its aim in a concrete and particular manner that contrasted with the general rules of logic and the general methods of science yet provided a necessary complement both for the concrete use of general techniques and the concrete application of general conclusions.
-Finally, attention was drawn to the differentiations of common sense which multiply, not by theoretical differences as do the departments of sciences, but by the empirical differences of place and time, circumstance and environment.
+Our effort began from spontaneous questions, spontaneous zas accumulations of insights, spontaneous collaboration in testing and improving them.
+Next, there was formulated the central notion of a habitual but incomplete set of six insights that was zompleted with appropriate variations in each concrete set of circumstances that called for speech or action.
+It was shown that such an intellectual development not only aimed at mastering the concrete and particular but also x achieved its aim in a concrete and particular manner that contrasted with the general rules of logic and the general methods of science yet provided a necessary complement both for the concrete use of general techniques and the concrete application of xenxal general conclusions.
+Finally, attention was drawn to the differentiations of common sense which multiply, not by theoretical differences as do the departments of science, but by the empirical differences of place and time, circumstance and environment.